ua-snap/analog-forecast/README.md

 1. Create the conda environment via `conda env create -f environment.yml`
 2. Activate the conda environment (`conda activate analog-forecast`)
 3. Store the path to the ERA5 daily data in the `DATA_DIR` environment variable: `export DATA_DIR=/atlas_scratch/kmredilla/analog_forecast/`
-4. Store the path to the root direcotry of the repository in the `PROJECT_DIR` environment variable: `export PROJECT_DIR=$PWD`
+4. Store the path to the root directory of the repository in the `PROJECT_DIR` environment variable: e.g. `export PROJECT_DIR=path/to/analog-forecast` (or `export PROJECT_DIR=$PWD` if you are in the repo already).
-5. Run the analog_forecast.py script with the desired options:
+5. Run the `analog_forecast.py` script with the desired options (see the script header for more info):

 ```
-python analog_forecast.py -v sst -d 2021-12-01 -s alaska
+python analog_forecast.py -v sst -d 2021-12-01 -sd alaska -fd alaska
 ```

 ### Spatial domains